What are Kuflink’s wind down arrangements?

 It is important to note that investors lend directly to borrowers, meaning that investors hold contracts directly with borrowers.
 These contracts continue to exist in the event of an administration of the platform.
 Also, any money from Individual investors placed on the Kuflink platform but not lent out to borrowers is held in a segregated bank account.
 This separation of funds ensures client monies are easily identifiable by an administrator and are separate from any claim creditors may have on Kuflink’s own assets.

 It is possible that the administrator appointed may not be subject to the same regulatory regime and requirements as Kuflink.
-As a result, there is a possibility that any regulatory protections may be reduced or are no longer available.
-Investors should also consider the possibility that in extreme circumstances their P2P loans may cease to be managed and administered before they mature.
+As a result, there is a possibility that any regulatory protections could be reduced or might no longer be available.